I earn commission on purchases on this website. This helps me continue my work helping people. Thanks for your support!

 Do you Suffer from a Victim Mentality?

 If you suffer from low self esteem you may have a victim mentality.
 Have you heard of this term before?
 If you have this mentality you view yourself as a victim and in pain.
-Some people are right to think this because they have suffered at the hands of others or life has dealt them a blow but even if you have a reason you don’t have to feel like a victim and pity yourself you can rise above events and refuse to submit to them.
+Some people are right to think this because they have suffered at the hands of others or life has dealt them a blow but even if you have a reason you don’t have to feel like a victim and pity yourself – you can rise above these events and refuse to submit to them.
+In fact, with the right approach, the very events that led you to feel like a victim in the first place could be your greatest teacher and your greatest ally!

 What causes you to have a Victim Mentality?